SCPR/ckeditor-rails/README.md

 # CKEditor for rails asset pipeline

+## This Fork
-## This fork removes plugins and stylesheets not used by KPCC.
+This fork contains a custom download of CKEditor with the plugins used by KPCC.
+To update, download the custom file and place it in the "tmp" directory of this repository, then run `rake update_ckeditor`.
+The Rakefile has been updated to omit the download step.

 [CKEditor](http://ckeditor.com/) is a library for WYSIWYG editor to be used inside web pages.